BP PLC 9 Percent Preferred Shares (LON:BP.B) Given a GBX 500 Price Target at Jefferies Financial Group

-Jefferies Financial Group set a GBX 500 ($6.07) price target on BP PLC 9 Percent Preferred Shares (LON:BP.B – Get Rating) in a research note published on Tuesday, Borsen Zeitung reports.
+Jefferies Financial Group set a GBX 500 ($6.03) target price on BP PLC 9 Percent Preferred Shares (LON:BP.B – Get Rating) in a research report released on Monday morning, Borsen Zeitung reports.

-Several other research firms have also recently commented on BP.B.
-UBS Group set a GBX 510 ($6.20) target price on BP PLC 9 Percent Preferred Shares in a research note on Tuesday, December 13th.
-Berenberg Bank set a GBX 560 ($6.80) target price on BP PLC 9 Percent Preferred Shares in a research note on Thursday, November 3rd.
-Credit Suisse Group set a GBX 550 ($6.68) target price on BP PLC 9 Percent Preferred Shares in a research note on Monday, November 7th.
-Deutsche Bank Aktiengesellschaft set a GBX 549 ($6.67) target price on BP PLC 9 Percent Preferred Shares in a research note on Tuesday, December 6th.
-Finally, Barclays set a GBX 700 ($8.50) price objective on BP PLC 9 Percent Preferred Shares in a research note on Wednesday, November 2nd.
+A number of other research firms have also weighed in on BP.B.
+Deutsche Bank Aktiengesellschaft set a GBX 549 ($6.63) price objective on shares of BP PLC 9 Percent Preferred Shares in a research note on Tuesday, December 6th.
+The Goldman Sachs Group set a GBX 690 ($8.33) price objective on shares of BP PLC 9 Percent Preferred Shares in a report on Monday, November 21st.
+Royal Bank of Canada set a GBX 550 ($6.64) target price on BP PLC 9 Percent Preferred Shares in a research report on Wednesday, December 14th.
+Barclays set a GBX 700 ($8.45) price objective on BP PLC 9 Percent Preferred Shares in a research report on Wednesday, November 2nd.
+Finally, Credit Suisse Group set a GBX 550 ($6.64) target price on BP PLC 9 Percent Preferred Shares in a research report on Monday, November 7th.

 BP PLC 9 Percent Preferred Shares Company Profile